 Bacon Avocado Deviled Eggs made with all the classic deviled egg ingredients, plus avocado!
-Creamy, flavorful and the best part is they have bacon on top.
+Creamy, flavorful and easy appetizer recipe with bacon on top.
 These are THE BEST deviled eggs you’ll ever try!

 How do you make hard-boiled eggs in an Instant Pot?